 Click here for a list of Auto Repair Facilities

-Rented Vehicles Paid for with CMU Business Mastercard
+Rented Vehicles Paid for with CMU Business VISA

-YOU, the cardholder, are responsible for reporting your claim to the MasterCard Assistance center within 30 days of the incident or your claim will be denied.
-Claim form and any other required documentation must be submitted to the MasterCard Assistance Center within 180 days of the incident or the claim will not be honored.
+YOU, the cardholder, are responsible for reporting your claim to the VISA Benefit Administrator within 45 days of the incident or your claim will be denied.
+Claim form and any other required documentation must be submitted to the VISA Benefit Administrator within 90 days of the incident or the claim will not be honored.

-Click here for a list of FAQ's regarding MasterRental Auto Insurance - We recommend you carry a copy of this with you.
+Click here for a list of FAQ's regarding PNC Bank's VISA Auto Insurance.
+We recommend you carry a copy of this with you.